Tasha N. Dubriwny

 - Professional Links

-Dr. Dubriwny holds a joint appointment with the departments of Communication and Women’s Studies and Gender Studies.
-Her research focuses on the intersections of feminism, health, and politics.
+Dr. Dubriwny’s research focuses on the intersections of feminism, health, and politics.
 Her first book, The Vulnerable Empowered Woman: Feminism, Postfeminism, and Women’s Health, surveys popular media discourse about women’s health issues, including propylactic mastectomies, cervical cancer, and postpartum depression.
+Dr. Dubriwny is a core faculty member in the Women’s and Gender Studies Program.

 - COMM 240: Rhetorical Criticism